athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Standalone Adventures/Night of the Gray Death/Riekanoy.md

     desc: "DC 41, attack +33; __9th __ (2 slots) _[[Spells/Hydraulic Torrent|Hydraulic Torrent]]_, _[[Spells/Nature's Enmity|Nature's Enmity]]_; __8th __ (2 slots) _[[Spells/Charm|Charm (At Will)]]_, _[[Spells/Fire Seeds|Fire Seeds]]_; __6th __ (3 slots) _[[Spells/Cursed Metamorphosis|Baleful Polymorph (Aquatic Animals Only)]]_; __5th __  _[[Spells/Control Water|Control Water (At Will)]]_; __2nd __ (2 slots) _[[Spells/Invisibility|Invisibility (At Will)]]_, _[[Spells/Mist|Obscuring Mist (At Will)]]_\n__Constant__  __(9th)__ _[[Spells/Truesight|True Seeing]]_, _[[Spells/Water Walk|Water Walk]]_"

   - name: "Beckoning Dance"
     desc: "`pf2:1` (concentrate,incapacitation,mental,primal,visual) The riekanoy sways in a compelling fashion.
-Each non-fey creature within a 300-foot emanation that can see the riekanoy must attempt a DC 38 Will check save.
+Each non-fey creature within a @Template[emanation|distance:300] that can see the riekanoy must attempt a DC 38 Will check save.
 The effect lasts for 1 round, but if the riekanoy uses Beckoning Dance again on subsequent rounds, the duration extends by 1 round for all affected creatures.
 Once a creature succeeds at any save against Beckoning Dance, that creature is temporarily immune for 24 hours.\n\n**Success** The creature is unaffected.\n\n**Failure** The creature is [[Conditions/Fascinated|Fascinated]] and must spend each of its actions to move closer to the riekanoy, avoiding obvious dangers.
 If a beckoned creature is adjacent to the riekanoy, it stays still and doesn't act.
 If attacked by the riekanoy, the creature is freed from captivation at the end of the riekanoy's turn.\n\n**Critical Failure** As failure, but if attacked by the riekanoy, the creature can attempt a new save only at the start of its next turn, rather than being freed at the end of the riekanoy's turn."

   - name: "Constrict"
-    desc: "`pf2:1`  3d10 + 12 bludgeoning, DC 41 Fortitude check\n* * *\n\nThe monster deals the listed amount of damage to any number of creatures [[Conditions/Grabbed|Grabbed]] or [[Conditions/Restrained|Restrained]] by it.
+    desc: "`pf2:1`  3d10+12 bludgeoning, DC 41 Fortitude check\n* * *\n\nThe monster deals the listed amount of damage to any number of creatures [[Conditions/Grabbed|Grabbed]] or [[Conditions/Restrained|Restrained]] by it.
 Each of those creatures can attempt a basic Fortitude save with the listed DC."

   - name: "Entangling Hair"
     desc: "  A riekanoy can have up to eight creatures [[Conditions/Grabbed|Grabbed]] within their hair at a time."